Using AI to clone the teacher: Cogniti in the classroom

 Read More

-Lake Tsunamis: Discover the science
+Lake tsunamis: Discover the science behind rare natural phenomena

 Lake Taupō, one of New Zealand’s most inland spots, experienced a rare tsunami in 2022 when an earthquake sent swells across the moana.
 Pumice washed a few metres inland—except at one beach, where a significant chunk of shoreline and car park vanished beneath the lake’s surface.
 Science communicator Ceana Priest examines the causes behind waves […]